- Published on

 helm install --values values.yaml loki grafana/loki

-Now that loki is running, can continue with Alloy, formerly known as grafana-agent, which is a small process that will run on each of our cluster nodes.
+Now that loki is running, we can continue with Alloy, formerly known as grafana-agent, which is a small process that will run on each of our cluster nodes.
 Grafana released a convenient helm chart called k8s-monitoring that is able to monitor a whole bunch of things, amongst which functionality to gather logs from all the pods in your cluster.
 Lets start by downloading the values.yaml file and doing some minor customisations.

-enabled: false
+enabled: true

 helm install alloy-k8s-monitoring --atomic --timeout 300s grafana/k8s-monitoring -n monitoring --values values.yaml